BeastieBaiter/Divinity-TTRPG/Core Rules/Attributes.md

 There are 6 Attributes in [[README]], 3 that represent your [[#Physical Attributes]] and 3 that represent your [[#Mental Attributes]].

 All characters begin with a base 0 points in each attribute.
-Characters at level 1 have a Pool of 9 attribute points to distribute between each attribute.
+Characters at level 1 has a Pool of 9 attribute points to distribute between each attribute.
 At level 1, players can only have 1 attribute with a value of 3.

 Beyond Level 1 Players acquire 2 attributes point per level (See the [[Level Up Table]] for more details).
 A single attribute can achieve a maximum of 20 points.
 This maximum can be further augmented through equipment.